-To change settings using the EC2Config Service tool
+To change settings using the Ec2 Service Properties dialog box

-- 1. Launch and connect to your Windows instance. - 2.
-From the Start menu, click All Programs, and then click EC2ConfigService Settings.
-Your Windows instance displays the Ec2 Service Properties dialog box. - 3.
-On the General tab, you can enable or disable the following settings.
+- 1. Launch and connect to your Windows instance. - From the Start menu, click All Programs, and then click EC2ConfigService Settings. - On the General tab of the Ec2 Service Properties dialog box, you can enable or disable the following settings.